dougschallmoser/hiking-trails-locator-cli-app/README.md

 # Hiking Trails Locator

-This is a command line interface application that allows the user to locate hiking trails anywhere in the United States via a zip code and obtain information about the trail.
+This is a command line interface application that allows the user to locate hiking trails anywhere in the United States via a zip code and obtain additional information about any trail.
+The user is also given control over how many miles to extend their search for trails.